N7ghtm4r3/BinanceManager/README.md

 } catch (Exception e) {
     System.out.println(binanceMarketManager.getErrorResponse());
 }
-//NOTE: if is not a request error will appear: *No HTTP Binance request error, check your code* and you will have to work on your code
+/* NOTE: if is not a request error will appear:
+ "No HTTP Binance request error, check your code" and you will have to work on your code */
 ```
 ## 🛠 Skills
 - Java